akiryk/oskar/README.md

 #Welcome to (codename) Oskar
 ***Description***
-An angular app running with Firebase.
+An angular app running with Firebase for pairing people together who are interesting in speaking a foreign language.

 ###To run the app locally
 In the console window: